openvinotoolkit/openvino/docs/articles_en/documentation/openvino-ir-format/operation-sets/operations-specifications/movement/strided-slice-1.rst

         </output>
     </layer>

 Example of clamping in standard and reverse slicing.
+Equivalent of performing array[2:3, 2:1:-1] on a 2D array.

 .. code-block:: xml
    :force: